Electricity sector in Germany: Nuclear power

 In 2009, nuclear power production saw a 19% reduction compared to 2004, and its share had declined smoothly over time from 27% to 23%.
-The share of renewable electricity increased, substituting for nuclear power.
+The share of renewable and electricity increased as well as fossil fuels such as natural gas and lignite burning, substituting for nuclear power.

 Renewable electricity

 Germany has been called "the world's first major renewable energy economy".
 Renewable energy in Germany is mainly based on wind, solar and biomass.
 Germany had the world's largest photovoltaic installed capacity until 2014, and as of 2016, it is third with 40 GW.
 It is also the world's third country by installed wind power capacity, at 50 GW, and second for offshore wind, with over 4 GW.

 Chancellor Angela Merkel, along with a vast majority of her compatriots, believes, "As the first big industrialized nation, we can achieve such a transformation toward efficient and renewable energies, with all the opportunities that brings for exports, developing new technologies and jobs".
 The share of renewable electricity rose from just 3.4% of gross electricity consumption in 1990 to exceed 10% by 2005, 20% by 2011 and 30% by 2015, reaching 36.2% of consumption by year end 2017.
 As with most countries, the transition to renewable energy in the transport and heating and cooling sectors has been considerably slower.

-More than 23,000 wind turbines and 1.4 million solar PV systems are distributed all over the country.
+By 2016, more than 23,000 wind turbines and 1.4 million solar PV systems are distributed all over the country.
 According to official figures, around 370,000 people were employed in the renewable energy sector in 2010, particularly in small and medium-sized companies.
 This is an increase of around 8% compared to 2009 (around 339,500 jobs), and well over twice the number of jobs in 2004 (160,500).
 About two-thirds of these jobs are attributed to the Renewable Energy Sources Act.